coderdba/NOTES/cassandra-kb/single-node.2.0/README.txt

 Copy all these files to a folder
 Run build.sh to build an image
-Run runwithportvol.sh to create a container as daemon using the image --> note that this has a redirect to /dev/null so that that process is continuously running
+Run runwithportvol.sh to create a container as daemon using the image --> note that this has a command to do 'tail -f /dev/null' so that that process is continuously running
     - otherwise container exits upon completion of docker-entrypoint.sh

 Use porthostopen.sh to open host's port so that someone can connect to the container from outside of this host